Waking up Thirsty: Main Causes and What You Can Do About It

 The patented formula provides medically relevant electrolyte levels, improving on the World Health Organization’s Oral Rehydration Solution (ORS) standards because of its delicious taste.
 The result is a medically viable ORS that also tastes great.
 From watermelon and berry to spiced apple cider, you’re sure to find a flavor you love that will help you hydrate and avoid waking up thirsty.

 When you're in a state of dehydration, drinking enough water is only part of the equation.
-Your body also needs the perfect balance of sodium and glucose to help absorption.
-With the precisely balanced ratio, you can replenish vital electrolytes and fluids to relieve dehydration quickly.
-Plus, DripDrop ORS supplies vitamins like zinc, potassium, and magnesium which are essential to support your overall health.
+Your body also needs to replenish vital electrolytes and fluids to relieve dehydration quickly.
+DripDrop supplies vitamins like zinc, potassium, and magnesium which are essential to support your overall health.